 3GPP SA6 is making continuous efforts to align 3GPP defined EDGEAPP architecture with GSMA Operator Platform (OP) architecture and requirements.
 These efforts have resulted in features such as Edge Node Sharing, Federation and Roaming in Rel-18 EDGEAPP work in 3GPP TS 23.558.

-3GPP SA6 believes that such collaboration and alignment with GSMA is extremely useful, and is keen to explore similar alignment with the GSMA Open Gateway initiative taking into consideration the SA6 Application Enablement standards such as CAPIF, SEAL services (including NSCE, ADAE, SEALDD), V2XAPP, UASAPP, 5GMARCH, and PINAPP.
+3GPP SA6 believes that such collaboration and alignment with GSMA maybe mutually beneficial for example in area such as GSMA Open Gateway initiative, taking into consideration the SA6 Application Enablement standards such as CAPIF, SEAL services (including NSCE, ADAE, SEALDD), V2XAPP, UASAPP, 5GMARCH, and PINAPP.

-With reference to the above figure from GSMA Open Gateway architecture, 3GPP SA6 believes that application enablement standards and the related APIs (see the 3GPP Application Enablement APIs list in the Annex below) can bring additional value to the developer/operator ecosystem.
+With reference to the above figure from GSMA Open Gateway architecture, 3GPP SA6 indicated that application enablement standards and the related APIs (see the 3GPP Application Enablement APIs list in the Annex below) can bring additional value to the developer/operator ecosystem.
 3GPP Application Enablement APIs can be viewed as aPaaS (Application Platform as a Service).
 They may be directly considered as transformation functions and/or third-party facing APIs and/or as Network/Cloud Capabilities, depending on the GSMA API requirements.

-SA kindly asks GSMA to consider the above information and leverage SA6 Application Enablement work within the GSMA Open Gateway initiative.
+SA kindly asks GSMA to consider the above information.

 2 Actions